Can a Sinus Infection Make you Cough?

-Dr. Michael Kaplan of Kaplan Sinus Relief has over two decades of experience helping Houstons with sinus-related issues, including sinus issues that affect the respiratory system, snoring, and sleep apnea.
+Dr. Michael Kaplan of Kaplan Sinus Relief has over two decades of experience helping Houstons with sinus-related issues, including sinus issues that affect the respiratory system and snoring.
 We offer a variety of safe and effective sinus treatment options and are considered leaders in balloon sinuplasty.

 If you’d like to learn more about these treatment options or simply find relief from a chronic sinus infection, give us a call or contact us online.